rubens23/rubens23/README.md

 English:
 # 💫 About me:
-Native Android developer with 2 years of experience and app published on the PlayStore.
-I started studying programming in 2021, but I found the language I wanted to work with in 2022.
-I really like developing applications and it is very rewarding to see something I designed and worked on, takes shape and becomes something useful that can help other people.
+Hello!
+I'm an Android developer with almost 3 years of experience.
+I develop in Kotlin, Java and recently started working with Flutter.
+I've already put an app on the Playstore and I'm also part of an open-source project called Mensinator.

+I've also worked as a freelance Android developer.
+I'm looking for an internship or junior position in mobile development

 I can build both the frontend as well as the backend of your app!

 Got experience in:
 - kotlin
+- Java
+- Flutter
 - mvvm
 - compose
 - build servers